Neurodevelopment's dark side: brain cell cannibalism

-Microglia, the immune cells of the brain, are essential for sculpting neural circuits by clearing away excess neurons and cellular debris during the brain development.
+Microglia, the brain's immune cells, are essential for shaping neural circuits by clearing away excess neurons and cellular debris during brain development.

 The study

-The study employed advanced techniques, including fluorescence and photoconvertible markers, to uncover this cannibal behavior.
+The study employed advanced techniques, including fluorescence and photoconvertible markers of the microglia, to uncover their cannibal behavior.
 These tools allowed researchers to visualize microglia shrinking, bursting, and being consumed by neighboring cells.

 The findings raise intriguing questions about the regulation of microglia during brain formation.
 Traditionally, the presence and number of microglia have been thought to result from their migration and proliferation within the developing brain.